afse-logo-icon afse-logo-text

 The tool focuses on three internationally recognized sustainability certification programs, namely the:

-• International Sustainability and Carbon Certification EU – ISCC 202 Sustainability requirements version 3.0 source
+• International Sustainability and Carbon Certification (ISCC) EU – ISCC EU 202-2 Agricultural Biomass: ISCC Principles 2-6 version 1.1 source

 • Unilever’s Sustainable Agriculture Code (ULSAC) – 2017 Version source